 - What are the purposes of agricultural funding?
-The UK Government has clearly highlighted the provision of public goods including environmental enhancements.
+The UK government has clearly highlighted the provision of public goods including environmental enhancements.
 But there are other potential objectives from such funding, which include: supporting farmers' incomes; broader rural development; food security; improving animal welfare standards; boosting productivity; and export promotion.
 There may be trade-offs between these different objectives.
 For instance, it is possible that environmental enhancements and improved animal welfare standards might reduce agricultural production and therefore impact food security and exports.
 Transfers aimed at boosting farmers' incomes may discourage exit of less productive farmers, limiting the scope for entry or expansion of more productive farmers, impacting on productivity. - How much flexibility should devolved (or local) governments have over funding?
 The most appropriate balance between these different objectives might differ according to local characteristics and preferences.
 There is therefore a question of how much flexibility devolved (or indeed local or regional) governments should have in the allocation of agricultural funding.
-The CAP increasingly allows for such flexibility and there is a question of whether a UK scheme should allow more flexibility or less (perhaps on the grounds of ensuring fair competition within the UK market).
-19 - How should funding be allocated across the UK?
+The CAP increasingly allows for such flexibility and there is a question of whether a UK scheme should allow more flexibility or less (perhaps on the grounds of ensuring fair competition within the UK market).25 - How should funding be allocated across the UK?
 As discussed, the EU has been aiming to move towards allocating funding to member-states using a common per hectare basis.
 However, in part as a result of historic allocation systems based on production as opposed to land area, the amount per hectare currently varies significantly across EU member states and within EU member states, including the UK.
-Scottish Government statistics indicate that Scotland was host to one third of UK agricultural land in 2016 but it received just 17% of CAP Pillar 1 payments in that year.20 This reflects the fact a large fraction of Scottish agricultural land is grass and rough grazing rather than crop-land, which is concentrated in England.
+For instance, while England, Scotland and Wales should all be operating schemes with flat payments per hectare (varying by land-type regions in the case of England and Scotland) by 2019, payments for land with the same characteristics will still differ between the nations.